stylelint/stylelint-ecosystem-tester/README.md

 <!-- END:PACKAGES -->

 > [!TIP]
-> To update the packages list, run the `npm run update-readme -- --results=data/results.yml` command.
+> To update the packages list, run the `npm run update-readme` command.

 ## Criteria